project-origin/datahub-service/README.md

 # System architecture

 The following diagram depicts the overall architecture of DataHubService and its dependencies.
-A few key points is listes below the diagram.
+A few key points are listed below the diagram.

 ![alt text](doc/DataHubService.png)